ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-How are false teeth like stars?
-They come out at night!
+What happens when you anger a brain surgeon?
+They will give you a piece of your mind.

 [
-Fri Dec 12 00:30:19 UTC 2025
+Sat Dec 13 00:28:52 UTC 2025
  ]